nileshh-27/My-Portfolio-V2/README.md

 - 😎 **Sexy Glassmorphism UI** (like Apple but on a student budget)
 - 🤖 React + TS so everything breaks in *TypeScript* instead of JavaScript
 - 🎨 Lucide icons because SVGs make me feel like a designer
-- 🧭 Smooth navigation (unlike my academic journey)
+- 🧭 Smooth navigation (unlike my social journey)
 - 💼 Featured projects that took 3 months to build and 3 seconds to show off
 - 🎉 Fully responsive because not everyone has a gaming laptop
 - 🛠 Ready for Supabase integration (aka: future pain)